glentner/hypershell/docs/source/documentation/logging.rst

 Logging messages are colored according to their severity; blue, green, yellow, red, and purple for debug, info, warning, error, and critical, respectively.
+If ``stderr`` is being redirected, colors will be disabled.

 A non-zero exit status by a task is considered a warning, not an error.
 A critical message is reserved for situations in which *hyper-shell* cannot continue to run.